List of characters in the Breaking Bad franchise: Saul Goodman

-Saul Goodman (played by Bob Odenkirk), real name James Morgan McGill, is a sleazy and unscrupulous lawyer who acts as Walter and Jesse's attorney and provides some of the series' comic relief.
+Saul Goodman (played by Bob Odenkirk), byname of James Morgan (Jimmy) McGill, is a sleazy and unscrupulous lawyer who acts as Walter and Jesse's attorney and provides some of the series' comic relief.
 He uses the name "Saul Goodman" because he thinks his clients feel more confident with a Jewish lawyer; this name is also homophonous with the expression "[it]'s all good, man."
 Dressing in flashy suits, Saul maintains extensive connections within the criminal underworld and serves as a go-between connecting drug distributors, fixers, impersonators, and other criminals-for-hire.
 Despite his flamboyant appearance and mannerisms—punctuated by his outrageously low-budget TV commercials—Saul is a highly competent lawyer who is able to solve problems and find loopholes in order to protect his clients.
 He is also reluctant to be associated with violence or murder.

 Saul's origins are explored in Better Call Saul, the events of which begin about six years before Breaking Bad.
 Originally a con man nicknamed "Slippin' Jimmy", he is arrested in Chicago after a prank gone wrong, but his older brother Chuck McGill, a partner in an Albuquerque law firm, obtains his release on the condition that Jimmy obtain legitimate employment.
 Jimmy works in the mailroom of Chuck's firm, and Chuck's legal success inspires Jimmy to become an attorney himself.
 Chuck does not consider Jimmy a "real" lawyer and surreptitiously conspires to prevent him from joining his firm, relegating Jimmy to low-level cases and public defender work.
 After Chuck's death and Jimmy's yearlong suspension of his law license, Jimmy returns to practice under the "Saul Goodman" alias, drawing on the criminal clientele he has gained through his side business of selling disposable cell phones.
 During the period of his law license suspension, Jimmy's side business causes him to inadvertently become involved in the Albuquerque drug business as an associate of Mike and a legal representative for the Salamanca family.